ViktoriiaDorzhieva/ProjectCat/README.md

 - Mastered the basics of RealityKit for AR development.<br/>
 - Developed skills in Swift and SwiftUI.<br/>
 - Implemented interactive and animated AR experiences.<br/>
 - Learned texture management and state-based animations in RealityKit.<br/>

+# Test case

+Summary<br/>
+The image of a cat dissapears after reopening the app multiple times.
+Description<br/>
+1. Open the app.<br/>
+2. Find horizontal plane for cat to appear.<br/>
+3. Close and open running app
+Expected results<br/>
+Attachment<br/>